-While there’s no evidence to suggest that COVID-19 has made it into our municipal water supplies, the World Health Organization and the EPA are still working diligently with local governments to ensure that everyone continues to have access to clean drinking water.
+While there’s no evidence to suggest that COVID-19 has made it into our municipal water supplies, the World Health Organization and the EPA are still working diligently with local governments to ensure everyone has access to clean drinking water.
 However, these assurances haven’t stopped people from questioning whether or not tap water is safe and free from COVID-19.
 That’s why we at Office H2O are here to provide you with everything you need to know during this time.

 3 Things You Should Know About Coronavirus and Drinking Water